Officiating Program – Overview

 • Must be at least 16 years of age, and a member in good standing of Pickleball Canada

-• Thorough knowledge of the Official Rulebook – International Edition and the Referee Handbook
+• Thorough knowledge of the USA Pickleball Rulebook – Global Pickleball Federation Edition and the Referee Handbook – Global Pickleball Federation Edition.

 • Complete online tests: